david-xc/STA208/README.md

 	* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).

 	* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).
+	*
+* `/data/`: The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
+Since it is larger than 100Mb, we do not put it here due to the limit of space.
+Here we only give a introduction of the dataset we use in this project.

+	* `Data.pdf`: this file contains a introduction of the data set we use in this project.

 * `report.pdf`: this is a writeup including all details of problem setting, main idea and performance of every model, and conclusion of this final project.